 - On top of wet ingredients, add dry ingredients and whisk together until combined.
 Don’t overmix.

 - Pour batter into prepared pan.
-Bake for 20-25 minutes or until golden brown and a knife inserted in the center comes out clean.
+Bake for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.